Rextek7/Rextek7/README.md

  ## Student of Business Informatics at the Higher School of Economics

-### Latest works/projects
+## Latest works/projects:
-# Parsing database from xml file to Excel using Python/VBA
+### Parsing database from xml file to Excel using Python/VBA
-# Database Design (Creating Conceptual, Logical and Physical Models) in MySQL
+### Database Design (Creating Conceptual, Logical and Physical Models) in MySQL
-# Creating a QT interface for working with a database in Python
+### Creating a QT interface for working with a database in Python

 ### Languages and Tools: